semanticarts/congr/README.md

 PS we have about 500K files on the shared folder.
 Most are worth indexing.
 Some need to be purged as being early drafts on old projects.
 Some are sensitive (employee evals and the like)

+**On 2023-06-27, Dave wrote:**

+I want to start with the one drive clients subfolder, then move to the internal (not very) shared drive and get a lot of historical clients, and then start into the marketing, which will be proposals as well as client names from Pipedrive.